-Of course, we’d never actually pray it out loud, but we ask God: “Whatever You do, don’t keep me from being liked by others.”
-Right?
+Of course, we’d never actually pray it out loud, but we ask God: “Whatever You do, please let other people like me.”
 We wonder how we were perceived, or what people thought of our comment, or how our outfit looked.
-We’re more concerned about being liked by people than being obedient to God.

 The context of Jeremiah 17 shows Judah threatened by foreign invaders.
 But instead of going to the Lord for help, Judah chose to go to other nations.
-Look at what the Lord said to the struggling nation of Judah:
+So the Lord said to His struggling people:

 Thus says the LORD, ‘Cursed is the man who trusts in mankind